 King Hyperion's men are incorrectly referred to as "Heraklions".
 The city of Heraklion was founded in AD 824, 2,000 years after the movie setting.
 Hyperion (analogous to the classical King Minos) and his men should instead be called "Minoans", which was the culture of the time for Crete, where they are suggested to come from.
 Similarly, the "Hellenics" should be referred to as "Helladics", for the same reasons; "Hellenic" refers to a much later period of Greek history (323-146 BC).

 On the morning of the battle, when Hyperion walks to the front of his army set to attack, all his soldiers are wielding their weapons in their left hand, shields on their right.
 When the shot switches to the front, all the soldiers have their weapons in their right hand.

-Although the opening text places the movie in 1228 BC, there are numerous appearances of weaponry, fashion, architecture, plumbing, design, etc., from much later time periods.
+Although the opening text places the movie in 1228 BC, there are numerous examples of weaponry, fashion, architecture, plumbing, design, etc., from much later time periods.
 It should be remembered that this movie is about fantasy, not history, so there is no attempt to recreate a specific time period accurately.
-The filmmakers clearly stated that they based the look of the film on Renaissance paintings rather than Bronze Age recreations.
-As long as the technologies and designs in the movie are something that existed of as of the 16th century, and therefore artists of that time could have conceived of it, they get a free pass and are not regarded as goofs.
+The filmmakers stated that they based the look of the film on Renaissance painting styles.
+As long as the technologies and designs in the movie are something that existed by the 16th century, and therefore artists of that time could have conceived of it, they get a free pass and are not regarded as goofs.